 "mrs rabbit would've loved to thank you for your patience when the kids hopped around your garden. you always did make the best swample pie, lilly. and lyle, thank you for showing me the magical side of The Forest. our many adventures are engraved in my imagination."

-"Grungent, you are the wisest fool i know!" the rabbit chuckled as he gave the old owl a grand hug.
+"Grungent, you are the wisest fool i know!" the rabbit chuckled as he gave the old owl a hug.

 "i hope you never forget me. i'll never forget what you've taught me, grungent."